 Step 3: Mapping the tumor

 Once a “layer” of tissue has been removed, a “map” or drawing of the tissue and its orientation to local landmarks (e.g. nose, cheek, etc) is made to serve as a guide to the precise location of the tumor.
 The tissue is labeled and color-coded to correlate with its position on the map.
 The tissue sections are processed and then examined to thoroughly evaluate for evidence of remaining cancer cells.
 It takes approximately 60 minutes to process, stain and examine a tissue section.
 During this processing period, your wound will be temporarily bandaged while waiting for results.

 Step 4: Additional stages – Ensuring all cancer cells are removed

 If any section of the tissue demonstrates cancer cells at the margin, Dr. Sikorski will return to that specific area of the tumor, as indicated by the map, and removes another thin layer of tissue only from the precise area where cancer cells were detected.
 The newly excised tissue is again mapped, color-coded, processed and examined for additional cancer cells.
-If microscopic analysis still shows evidence of disease, the process continues layer-by layer until the cancer is completely removed.
+If microscopic analysis still shows evidence of the disease, the process continues layer-by-layer until the cancer is completely removed.

 Step 5: Reconstruction

 Trained Mohs surgeons are skilled in the reconstruction of skin defects.
 Reconstruction is individualized to preserve normal function and strive to maximize aesthetic outcomes.
 The effeective method of repairing the wound following surgery is determined only after the cancer is completely removed, as the final defect cannot be predicted prior to surgery.
 Stitches may be used to close the wound side-to-side, or a skin graft or a flap may be designed.
 Sometimes, a wound may be allowed to heal naturally.